callum-stewart/f21dg-2022-d1/report/00_background_motivation.md

 SD_{k}=\sum _{{t=0}}^{{T}}{\frac  {|h_{{k-1}}(t)-h_{k}(t)|^{2}}{h_{{k-1}}^{2}(t)}}
 ```

+Once this value falls below a predetermined threshold, the sifting process can be stopped.

 There are other stopping criterion that may be used however, such as S Number Criterion or Energy Difference Tracking.

 Below we can see an example of EMD being performed on a complex signal, breaking it down into its constituent modes in descending frequency order[^fn3].